Youth Services Coordinator

 Activities for children visiting Ross Library include lively seasonal story-times from birth to age 5.
 Visitors should look at the calendar for special events held at the main library in Lock Haven.

-Ross Library has available a collection of children’s audio books and music on CD and family DVD movies; books in fiction and non-fiction and favorite current magazines like Sports Illustrated for Kids and more.
+Ross Library has available a collection of children’s audio books and music on CD and family DVD movies; fiction and non-fiction books and favorite current magazines like Sports Illustrated for Kids and more.

 The Library has educational children’s computers full of reading, math, science and more activities for youth ages 1-12.
 LSTA grants have provided the Ross Library with interactive blocks, games, and STEM materials for the youth of the area.

 Special programming is offered for children through seasonal story hours for the young and summer reading programs in the summer.

 Educators, along with day care providers and parents of home school students are encouraged to make use of the many resources available in the Entrepreneurship, Business and Finance Collection, Career Collection, Local History Collection and more.

 Organizations and individuals have the choice of several meeting rooms for use in studying, tutoring, planning, group meetings, parties and more.
 Don’t forget that if the library does not own a title of a book, an Interlibrary Loan can be requested.

 Volunteers who would like to work directly with children at summer programs may fulfill all their hours before they even start their senior years.
 Other volunteers are also welcome.
 Call Holly at (570)-748-3484 or e-mail firstname.lastname@example.org.